 Legal Voice Submits Testimony in Support of Bill That Ensures Access to WA Abortion Medication Stockpile

-Feb 18, 2026 | Reproductive Justice
+Feb 18, 2026 | Reproductive Health

 On February 18, 2026, Alizeh Bhojani, Washington policy counsel at Legal Voice, submitted testimony to the Healthcare Committee in support of Senate Bill 5917, Improving Access to Abortion Medications.
 This bill will ensure that Washington state distributes its $2 million abortion medication stockpile before it expires.
 It directs the Department of Corrections, which houses the stockpile, to collaborate with the Department of Health to get the medication to those most in need.